 Mental health disorders impose a severe and growing societal and economic burden across Europe.
-Both national governments and the European Union (EU) now recognise that current treatments often fail to patients' needs.
+Both national governments and the European Union (EU) now recognise that current treatments often fail to meet patients' needs.
 Treatment resistance is a significant challenge, with approximately 30-50% of patients across various mental health conditions showing limited or no response to conventional therapies.
 These 'treatment-resistant' patients face limited therapeutic options and incur the highest medical costs.

-Psychedelic1 therapies2 have emerged as a promising option for conditions like depression, post-traumatic stress disorder (PTSD), and addictions.
-Although these interventions come 3 with significant historical context and face multiple scientific and regulatory challenges, they represent the next wave of innovation in mental healthcare.
+Psychedelic1 therapies2 have emerged potential paradas a promising option for conditions like health treatment depression, post-traumatic stress exhausted condisorder (PTSD), and addictions.
+Although these interventions come J with significant historical context and face multiple scientific and regulatory challenges, they represent the next wave of innovation in mental healthcare.
 Similar to previous therapeutic frontiers like cell and gene therapies, these interventions may also encounter significant reimbursement barriers.

-For patients with 'treatment resistant' who conditions, represent approximately one-third of all cases, the current situation is particularly dire. emergence of psychedelic therapies offers new hope, with research spanning academic, commercial, and non-profit initiatives.
-These novel approaches represent a potential paradigm shift in mental health treatment for those who have exhausted conventional treatment approaches. \rightarrow
+For patients with 'treatment resistant' conditions, who represent approximately one-third of all cases, the current situation is particularly dire.
+The emergence of psychedelic therapies offers new hope, with research spanning academic, commercial, and non-profit initiatives.
+These novel approaches represent a potential paradigm shift in mental health treatment for those who have exhausted conventional treatment approaches.